31 Must-Visit Nikko Attractions: Famous Sightseeing Spots You Can't Miss

 The hot spring temple, the branch temple of Nikkosan Rinnoji Temple, is also a popular spot for its hot spring water, which anyone can bathe in.

-Yumoto Onsen can be enjoyed in all four seasons, but winter is especially recommended for its snow-viewing open-air baths, where visitors can bathe while gazing at the snowy landscape, and its snow lanterns, which have been recognized as a heritage site of illuminated night scenery.
+Yumoto Onsen can be enjoyed in all four seasons, but winter is especially recommended for its snow-viewing open-air baths, where visitors can soak while gazing at the snowy landscape.
+In summer, nearby Senjogahara and Yudaki Falls are within easy reach.

 5 Leisure Spots to Play in Nikko City